giraffe0x/portfolio/README.md

 # giraffe0x - Security reviews portfolio

-## Introduction
-### Hi, I'm Nicholas 'giraffe0x' a Smart Contract Auditor and Software Engineer.
+### Hi, I am a Security Researcher with [@GuardianAudits](https://twitter.com/GuardianAudits).

-I am actively competing in contests on Sherlock, C4 and Cantina and secured top placings in multiple contests.
-My range of expertise spans various domains including restaking, lending/borrowing, NFT protocols and DAO governance.
+I also compete in public contests on Sherlock, C4 and Cantina and secured top placings in multiple contests.
+My range of expertise includes restaking, defi lending/borrowing, NFT and DAO governance.

-As a former solidity developer at a Defi protocol, I also have experience writing test suites, fuzzing/invariant tests, and gas optimization.
+Previously, I was a Solidity developer at [@Steadefi](https://twitter.com/steadefi), where I built vaults which attracted >$2M in TVL.
+I have experience writing comprehensive test suites, fuzzing/invariant tests, and performing gas optimization.

-I am also engaged in private audits with industry leading audit firms [@SpearbitDAO](https://twitter.com/SpearbitDAO) and [@GuardianAudits](https://twitter.com/GuardianAudits).
+I was also accepted into [@SpearbitDAO](https://twitter.com/SpearbitDAO) as a Junior Security Researcher.

 Major highlights:
 1. 3rd placing in Code4rena contest for Salty.io (Dex with zero swap fees): [https://code4rena.com/audits/2024-01-saltyio#top](https://code4rena.com/audits/2024-01-saltyio#top)